Tips for Getting More Money When Selling Your Snowmobile

 Check various websites for prices being asked for similar sleds.
 Always remember that these are asking prices, not the final sale figure that the sellers will be getting.
 Many times, sellers will wind up being seriously disappointed when no one comes close to offering the amount they’re asking.

 Call a local snowmobile dealer in your area.
-They can give you a good idea of about what your sled is worth, and have a final bottom-line price in mind that will make you happy.
+They can give you a good idea of what your sled is worth, and have a final bottom-line price in mind that will make you happy.
 Make your price competitive and don’t be afraid to negotiate the amount with the buyer.
 Only take cash or a bank draft and never a personal cheque unless you know the buyer personally.

 Be aware of tire kickers